raspberrypi/documentation/linux/software/libcamera/README.md

 If you are using a sensor other than the `imx219` you will need to supply the alternative name here (for example, `ov5647` for the V1 camera, or `imx477` for the HQ Cam for which support will be available shortly).

+**NOTE**: after rebooting, control of the camera system will be passed to the ARM cores, and firmware-based camera functions (such as raspistill and so forth) will no longer work.
+Setting `/boot/config.txt` back and rebooting will restore the previous behaviour.

 ## Software Dependencies

 The build system and runtime environment of _libcamera_ have a number of dependencies.
 They can be installed with the following commands.